karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 A Customized resource model should meet the following requirements:

-* The grade of each models should not be the same.
+* The grade of each model should not be the same.
 * The number of resource types in each model should be the same.
-* Now only support cpu, memory, storage, ephemeral-storage.
+* Currently only four resource types are supported cpu, memory, storage, ephemeral-storage.
 * The max value of each resource must be greater than the min value.
 * The min value of each resource in the first model should be 0.
 * The max value of each resource in the last model should be MaxInt64.
-* The resource types of each models should be the same.
+* The resource types of each model should be the same.
-* Model intervals for resources must be contiguous and non-overlapping.
+* Model intervals for resources must be contiguous and non-overlapping from low-grade to high-grade models.

-For example: there is a cluster resource model below:
+For example, a customized cluster resource model is given below:

 ```
 resourceModels: